Washington Youth ChalleNGe Academy

 PUTTING LIVES ON TRACK

 Program graduates can recover up to 8.0 credits (approximately 1.3 years of high school credits).
 Credits are approved by OSPI and taught by certificated teachers.
-The goal is to return graduates to their home high school to graduate on time with their peers.
+The goal is to return graduates to their home high school to graduate on time with their peers and pursue post-secondary educational or vocational goals.

-The WYA includes a 22-week intensive residential phase and a 52-week (one year) post-residential phase where the youth receives intense mentoring and placement follow-up.
-A class cycle is 154 days, including up to 7 days for home pass and placement activities for the post-residential phase.
-Placement activities include job search, educational appointments, vocational/technical training, a return to high school classes or full-time volunteerism.
-Program activities include academics, service to community, leadership, mentoring and personal development.
-A number of small unit training and educational enhancement activities supplement the program including an additional 7th period in the academic program to assist individuals in need of extra assistance and limited special education services.
+The WYCA includes a 22-week intensive residential phase and a two year post-residential phase where the youth receives intense mentoring and placement follow-up.
+A class cycle is 147 days, including up to 4 days for home pass and “Launch Placement” activities in preparation for the post-residential phase.
+“Launch Placement” activities include job search, educational appointments, vocational/technical training, a return to high school classes or full-time volunteerism.
+Residential phase activities include academics, service to community, leadership, mentoring and personal development.
+A number of small unit clubs and educational enhancement activities complement training activities, including an additional seventh period in the academic design to empower individuals in need of extra assistance and limited special education services.

-Anyone from the state of Washington who is a U.S. citizen or lawful permanent resident, permanent resident alien or green card holder may apply.
+Anyone 15-18 years old from the state of Washington who is a U.S. citizen or lawful permanent resident, permanent resident alien or green card holder may apply.

 Youth Academy Foundation